LordSmaul/Second-Semester-Projects/README.md

  - Includes functions for putting values into the HashTable and printing its values
  - Uses linear probing to handle bucket collisions
  - User creates Costumes from input and place them into the HashTable; the table is then printed out, showing all the attributes.

+Lab 8: Introduction to Trees: Binary Search Trees
+ - Creating a Binary Search Tree, with functions for copying, inserting, and displaying elements in order.
+ - includes mutliple constructors and recrusive private functions for abstraction

+Lab 9: Introduction to Graphs: GraphList structure
+ - Creating a number graph, using Lists to represent edges between nodes.
+ - Program builds a number graph from .txt file input, then displays the nodes and their edges.

+Lab 10: Introduction to Heaps: The Minimum Array Heap - Zoo animal directory
+ - Creating a Minimum Heap Array of Zoo entries
+ - Program allows user to input creatures in the zoo manually or from file input
+ - Program also inlcudes a provided implementation of a Binary Search Tree for reference as to what the correct output should be.

+Practice Folder: Some basic in-class practice with Insertion and Selection sorting algorithms